 But as a business looking to keep up with the competition, what should you be looking for your web designer to do in order to stop you slipping behind?
 By using a top design studio, if you are not sure what you want, they will be able to advise you.
 Whether you are a new client or a regular, once they have a handle on your business, they will be able to recommend how you can keep your online face looking fresh, up-to-date and on-trend.
 Of course, this does not mean that the basics of your website should suffer.
 As with most web design changes, there will always be the steadfast constructs that act as the lynchpin upon which everything else is balanced.

 Taking all of this into account, we have had a look at what is coming your way for 2019.
-Here are just a few of the website trends that you may want to look out for:
+Here are just a few of the website and UX design trends that you may want to look out for:

 Typography just got exciting